Sti2nd/custom-guess-who/README.md

    - Tip: Cropping can be done in many applications, like the built in Photos app in Windows.
 An app that supports setting the aspect ratio when cropping is [GIMP](https://www.gimp.org/).
    - *(Optional)* To avoid white stripes on the sides of the image (to fill the image field in the card) use the ratio `22:32` when cutting.
 4. Name the image files the name of the persons.
+   - For a blank name use "blank_name" somewhere in the file name.
+You can use "blank_name1", "blank_name2", etc. for as many blank names as you want.
 5. Clone this repository and run the web app with `npm start`
 6. Add the images to the folder `/src/faces`
 7. Print the resulting web page from your browser (CTRL + P)